bberka/AspNetCore.MinimalApi.Ext/README.md

 * Name - set this if you don't want to use the class name.
 Setting as null will exlude the path prefix (i.e. /Sample/TestEndpoint will become /TestEndpoint)
 * AuthenticationRequired - Default No. This will apply to all child methods, unless explicitly stated by the method
 * Roles - Array of role names required for authorization.
+* RouteType - Default Post.
+Can combine using bitwise OR operator (i.e RouteType.Post | RouteType.Get)
+* EndpointFilters - Types that implements IEndpointFilter.

 #### Sample with override
 ```csharp